 Croatian cuisine cannot be defined in just one sentence, or be showcased in just one town.
-Although Croatia may be considered small in size, it stretches across three climatic regions; Alpine, Continental, and Mediterranean where culinary traditions have partly been shaped by of its previous conquerors such as the Italian, French, Austro-Hungarian, and Ottomans.
+Although Croatia may be considered small in size, it stretches across three climatic regions; Alpine, Continental, and Mediterranean where culinary traditions have partly been shaped by its previous conquerors such as the Italian, French, Austro-Hungarian, and Ottomans.
 On your culinary discovery through Croatia, your palate will be met by light seafood fare to spicy meat stews, Croatia’s own pasta, and ‘bizarre’ bites too!
 Let’s have a taste of Croatia with 10 must-try dishes and where to try them.
 Dobar tek!
 Bon Appetit!

 Štrukli – Hotel Esplanade, Zagreb